 1 SECTION 1.
-The legislature finds that the current

-2 plurality voting method allows a candidate to win an election

-3 with less than a majority of votes when there are more than two

-4 candidates for the office.
-In elections with many candidates,

-5 the plurality method may result in winners who received small

-6 percentages of votes and who are not widely supported by voters.

-7 For these winners, this may raise concerns about a lack of

-8 public support and confidence and may therefore undermine the

-9 ability of those elected to govern effectively.
+The legislature finds that the current 2 plurality voting method allows a candidate to win an election 3 with less than a majority of votes when there are more than two 4 candidates for the office.
+In elections with many candidates, 5 the plurality method may result in winners who received small 6 percentages of votes and who are not widely supported by voters.
+7 For these winners, this may raise concerns about a lack of 8 public support and confidence and may therefore undermine the ability of those elected to govern effectively.
+9

-10 Ranked choice voting is an election method that allows

-11 voters the option to rank candidates as the voter's first,

-12 second, and subsequent choices.
-Tabulation begins with each the tabulation is repeated by using the second choice of voters whose first choice was eliminated and the first place vote of

-13 voter's first choice vote.
-If no candidate receives a majority

-14 of votes, the candidate with the fewest votes is eliminated and
+10 Ranked choice voting is an election method that allows 11 voters the option to rank candidates as the voter's first, 12 second, and subsequent choices.
+Tabulation begins with each voter's first choice vote.
+If no candidate receives a majority 13 14 of votes, the candidate with the fewest votes is eliminated and 15 the tabulation is repeated by using the second choice of voters 16 whose first choice was eliminated and the first place vote of 17 all other voters.
+If no candidate receives a majority in the second tabulation, the process is repeated by eliminating the candidate with the fewest votes and performing the tabulation using the next highest choice of voters who had chosen that candidate.

-17 all other voters.
-If no candidate receives a majority in the

-- 1 second tabulation, the process is repeated by eliminating the - 2 candidate with the fewest votes and performing the tabulation - 3 using the next highest choice of voters who had chosen that - 4 candidate. - 5 Ranked choice voting assures that elected officials have - 6 the support of a majority or near majority of voters because it - 7 allows voters to indicate their preferences among more than one - 8 candidate.
-Ranked choice voting allows all voters to vote for - 9 their favorite candidate without fear of helping to elect their - 10 least favorite candidate. - 11 The legislature further finds that ranked choice voting has - 12 been used effectively around the world, including in Ireland for - 13 presidential elections, Australia for parliamentary elections, - 14 and London for mayoral elections.
-Ranked choice voting has been - 15 used by numerous state and local governments in the United - 16 States including San Francisco, Oakland, and Berkeley, - 17 California and Minneapolis and St. Paul, Minnesota.
-In 2010, - 18 North Carolina used ranked choice voting for a statewide - 19 judicial election as well as three county-level judicial - 20 elections.
+5 Ranked choice voting assures that elected officials have 6 the support of a majority or near majority of voters because it 7 allows voters to indicate their preferences among more than one 8 candidate.
+Ranked choice voting allows all voters to vote for 9 their favorite candidate without fear of helping to elect their 10 least favorite candidate.

+11 The legislature further finds that ranked choice voting has 12 been used effectively around the world, including in Ireland for 13 presidential elections, Australia for parliamentary elections, 14 and London for mayoral elections.
+Ranked choice voting has been 15 used by numerous state and local governments in the United 16 States including San Francisco, Oakland, and Berkeley, 17 California and Minneapolis and St. Paul, Minnesota.
+In 2010, 18 North Carolina used ranked choice voting for a statewide 19 judicial election as well as three county-level judicial 20 elections.
 Additionally, Memphis, Tennessee; Portland, Maine;